anish749/e-commerce-marketing-pipeline/README.md

 This is made as an example use case only using data available in the public domain to showcase how work flows and data pipelines work in the Hadoop ecosystem with Oozie, Hive and Spark.

+Originally tested on Cloudera VM.
+Also tested on Cloudera Express cluser on AWS EC2.
+(See code from aws-ec2 branch)

 ### Data Sources used:
  - Web logs recorded by Omniture (Adobe Site Catalyst)